To move, to breathe, to fly, to float, to gain all while you give, to roam the roads of lands remote, to travel is to live.

-Later, Ken graduated to the paintbrush and produced landscapes and pictures of Spanish galleons.
-But then he switched his creative pursuits to the written word.
+Later, Potter graduated to the paintbrush and produced landscapes and pictures of Spanish galleons.
+But then his creative interests switched to the written word.

 "It gave me a thrill thinking that 800 kids were tuned into my story.
 Didn't enter my head that most of them probably weren't listening."

 Since those early days he has had short stories and articles published in magazines and online and has just completed writing his second play.

 As a child, his sense of the world and appreciation of the existence of other countries was enhanced when his father bought him a globe of the world.
 He studied it carefully.
 It probably laid the foundation for his desire to travel.

 Growing up with the advent of rock 'n' roll, he also became interested in music.
 He loved the early rockers – Elvis, Ricky Nelson, Jerry Lee Lewis, Chuck Berry, Bo Diddley, and in particular, Buddy Holly and the Crickets.